grafana/agent/docs/sources/static/api/_index.md

 - Update config: [`PUT /agent/api/v1/config/{name}`](#update-config)
 - Delete config: [`DELETE /agent/api/v1/config/{name}`](#delete-config)

+{{< admonition type="note" >}}
+If you are running Grafana Agent in a Docker container, you must change the default HTTP listen address from `127.0.0.0:12345` to `0.0.0.0:12345` to expose the API outside the Docker container.
+You can change this address with the following command-line flag: `-server.http.address=0.0.0.0:12345`.
+Refer to the [Server](https://grafana.com/docs/agent/latest/static/configuration/flags/#server) command-line flag documentation for more information.
+{{< /admonition >}}

 ### API response

 All Config Management API endpoints will return responses in the following